-- Action Girl: Coco, Ashelin, Elena and Ellie.
-Usually at least one of the major characters in a Naughty Dog game is this.
+- Action Girl: Usually at least one of the major characters in a Naughty Dog game is this:

 - Darker and Edgier.
 The Jak and Daxter series went this direction starting with the second game.
-In general, their later games are this compared to their earlier work; just compare Crash Bandicoot to The Last of Us; the difference is night and day.
+Heck, generally speaking, their later games are this compared to their earlier work.
+Just compare Crash Bandicoot to The Last of Us; the difference is night and day.

 - Deadpan Snarker: Another common trait of Naughty Dog's.
 Nearly every character is prone to making witty remarks, Daxter and Drake are the most prominent examples.

 - Scenery Porn: Their games are known for having beautiful graphics and scenery.